 Gold bullion refers to precious metals in bulk form, such as gold, silver, platinum, or palladium, primarily valued for their metal content and purity.
 Typically measured in troy ounces, gold bullion is at least 99.5% pure, making it a straightforward investment closely aligned with the market spot price of gold.

-In contrast, gold jewelry consists of decorative items crafted from gold, often featuring intricate designs and craftsmanship.
+In contrast, gold jewelry comprises decorative items crafted from gold, often featuring intricate designs and craftsmanship.
 Measured in karats, gold jewelry varies in purity, such as 24K or 22K.
-Its value is influenced not only by gold purity but also by design, craftsmanship, and brand prestige, often resulting in higher premiums and retail markups.
+Its value is influenced by gold purity, design, craftsmanship, and brand prestige, often resulting in higher premiums and retail markups.

 Purity and Karat Differences